 An Tobar, Mull, March 2018

-Tina’s latest exhibition was held at An Tobar, a cultural centre on Mull, sited in Victorian age school buildings and ‘open to artists, performers and audiences all year round’.
+One of Tina’s previous exhibitions was held at An Tobar, a cultural centre on Mull, sited in Victorian age school buildings and ‘open to artists, performers and audiences all year round’.
 The exhibition ran for nearly a month in March 2018.
 Below are Tina’s photographs of the exhibition space.

 The exhibition was brought to wider attention by ArtPlantae, in a post which asked the question: Can contemporary art reconnect society to the natural world?